Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/CFTSSL/PKIKEY.md

 ---

-    title: Keys - PKIKEY
+    title: "Keys - PKIKEY"
-    linkTitle: Keys - PKIKEY
+    linkTitle: "Keys - PKIKEY"
-    weight: 220
+    weight: 210

----
-This page describes how to manage keys via the user interface.
+---This page describes how to manage keys via the user interface.

 > **Note**
 >